Uranium-238: Decay

-Thorium-234 has a mean lifetime of 3 seconds, so there is equilibrium if one mole of 238U contains 9 atoms of thorium-234, which is 1.5 mole (the ratio of the two half-lives).
-Similarly, in an equilibrium in a closed system the amount of each decay product, except the end product lead, is proportional to its half-life.

 While 238U is minimally radioactive, its decay products, thorium-234 and protactinium-234, are beta particle emitters with half-lives of about 20 days and one minute respectively.
 Protactinium-234 decays to uranium-234, which has a half-life of hundreds of millennia, and this isotope does not reach an equilibrium concentration for a very long time.
 When the two first isotopes in the decay chain reach their relatively small equilibrium concentrations, a sample of initially pure 238U will emit three times the radiation due to 238U itself, and most of this radiation is beta particles.

 As already touched upon above, when starting with pure 238U, within a human timescale the equilibrium applies for the first three steps in the decay chain only.
-Thus, for one mole of 238U, 3×10^6 times per second one alpha and two beta particles and a gamma ray are produced, together 6.7 MeV, a rate of 3 µW.
-Extrapolated over 2 seconds this is 600 gigajoules, the total energy released in the first three steps in the decay chain.
+Thus, for one mole of 238U, 3×10^6 times per second one alpha and two beta particles and a gamma ray are produced, together 6.7 MeV, for a rate of 3 μW.

+The 238U atom is itself a gamma emitter at 49.55 keV with probability 0.084%, but that is a very weak gamma line, so activity is measured through its daughter nuclides in its decay series.